 What Researchers Did

-Researchers conducted a pilot randomized controlled trial with 24 STEMI patients to compare SPECT findings at 6 weeks in those receiving hyperbaric oxygen therapy (HBOT) after primary percutaneous coronary intervention (PPCI) versus a control group.
+Researchers conducted a pilot randomised controlled trial with 24 STEMI patients to compare SPECT findings at 6 weeks in those receiving hyperbaric oxygen therapy (HBOT) after primary percutaneous coronary intervention (PPCI) versus a control group.

 What They Found